Quick exit

-Mr Scott also sets the Chief Constable's terms of employment.
+Mr Scott sets the Chief Constable's terms of employment.
 This includes his salary and annual leave entitlement in line with Home Office national guidelines set out in the Police Regulations 2003.

 Find out about the ICV scheme